bioboot/web-2015/setup.md

 To fully participate in this boot camp, you will need access to the software described below on **your own laptop** (N.B.
 You will likely need _Administer privileges/permissions_ to install some of these).

 **Access to the FLUX computer cluster:**
 In addition to the software listed further below, you will require access to the University of Michigan FLUX computer cluster.
-To obtain access to FLUX you will need to first fill out this [online form](https://arc-ts.umich.edu/fluxform/) with your UMICH unique name, the advisor name of "Michael Boehnke" (email: boehnke@umich.edu) and list "Participanet in Introduction to Biocomputing course (BIOS/BIOI/HG 606)" in the project description field.
+To obtain access to FLUX you will need to first fill out this [online form](https://arc-ts.umich.edu/fluxform/) with your UMICH unique name, the advisor name of "Michael Boehnke" (email: boehnke@umich.edu) and list "Participant in Introduction to Biocomputing course (BIOS/BIOI/HG 606)" in the project description field.

 To login to FLUX you will also require an **MToken**.
 An MToken is a software application that displays a new eight-digit tokencode once every minute.
 When you log in to FLUX you must enter the tokencode along with your uniqname and regular UMICH password.
 To obtain your MToken please follow [these instructions](http://www.itcs.umich.edu/itcsdocs/s4394/#softwaremtoken).
 We will cover FLUX login and usage on [Day 4]({{ site.baseurl }}/day4/) of this course.